 The American Reusable Textile Association

-ARTA’s first milestone was to stop the reclassification of a series of nonwoven medical devices under FDA regulations.
-This reclassification of nonwoven medical devices from Class II to Class I would have required reusable products to meet FDA’s performance standards and would have exempted the single-use disposable products from having to do the same.
+ARTA’s first milestone was to stop the reclassification of a series of nonwoven medical devices by the Food and Drug Administration.
+This reclassification of nonwoven medical devices from Class II to Class I would have required reusable products to meet the FDA’s performance standards and would have exempted the single-use disposable products from having to do the same.
 ARTA’s second notable achievement was the stalemating of legislation that would have reduced the tariff on disposable products manufactured in Mexico.
-Subsequently, the NAFTA agreement eliminated this legislation entirely.
+Subsequently, the North American Free Trade Agreement eliminated this legislation entirely.